 License Copyright © 2009 Ciaran McHale.
-Mindset Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal i the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
-THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOS AND NONINFRINGEMENT.
+Mindset Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
+THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE TRAINING COURSE OR THE USE OR OTHER DEALINGS IN THE TRAINING COURSE.
 CiaranMcHale.com The globe logo is from www.mapAbility.com.
 Used with permission.
-Complexity explained simply 1 Mindset Introduction Introduction (cont') Carol S. Dweck: Is a professor of psychology at Stanford University in the USA Conducts research in several areas, including motivation One experiment early in her career was as follows: Children were given simple puzzles to work on (so they could experience success initially) Afterwards, they were given harder puzzles to work on (so they could then experience failure) What tactics would the children use to cope with failure?
-Over time, Carol S. Dweck developed a theory to explain this and other aspects of human behaviour The theory is very simple, but it has implications for many aspects of life: Education, work, sports, relationships, This chapter explains the theory and some of its implications You can read details in the book, Mindset by Carol S. Dweck
+Complexity explained simply 1 Mindset 2 Introduction Introduction (cont') Carol S. Dweck: Is a professor of psychology at Stanford University in the USA Conducts research in several areas, including motivation One experiment early in her career was as follows: Children were given simple puzzles to work on (so they could experience success initially) Afterwards, they were given harder puzzles to work on (so they could then experience failure) What tactics would the children use to cope with failure?
+The reactions of some children surprised her: Some seemed to enjoy the likelihood of failure "I love a challenge", "I was hoping this would be informative!"
+Over time, Carol S. Dweck developed a theory to explain this and other aspects of human behaviour The theory is very simple, but it has implications for many aspects of life: Education, work, sports, relationships, This chapter explains the theory and some of its implications You can read details in the book, Mindset by Carol S. Dweck Mindset 3 Mindset 4

-Chapter 14: Mindset 00 Two mindsets: fixed and growth Dictionary definition of mindset: A mental attitude that predetermines a person's responses to an interpretation of situations 1.
-A simple theory Carol Dweck identified two important mindsets Growth mindset: "No matter what my skill level currently is, I can improve through continued practice" "I do not worry about making mistakes or failing because they provide opportunities for learning" Fixed mindset: "My skill level is fixed; I am either good or bad at something and there is not much, if anything, I can do to change my skill level" "My self-esteem is based on whether I am better or worse than other people" 5 Mindset 6 Miscellaneous notes Having a growth mindset is good Having a fixed mindset can result in many types of dysfunctional behaviour - The next section contains some examples 2.
-Dysfunctional behaviour arising from a fixed mindset Most people have a mixture of both mindsets: Example: you might have a growth mindset for learning foreign languages and a fixed mindset for mathematics or relationships Your mindset can change: - Becoming aware of the concept of mindsets can help you change People can be taught to have a particular mindset How you are treated by others can influence which mindset you have (this has implications for parents, teachers, coaches and managers) Mindset 7 8 -
+Two mindsets: fixed and growth Dictionary definition of mindset : A mental attitude that predetermines a person's responses to an interpretation of situations 1 A simple the smi Carol Dweck identified two important mindsets 1.
+A simple theory Growth mindset: "No matter what my skill level currently is, I can improve through continued practice" "I do not worry about making mistakes or failing because they provid opportunities for learning" de Fixed mindset: "My skill level is fixed; I am either good or bad at something and the not much, if anything, I can do to change my skill level" "My self-esteem is based on whether I am better or worse than othe people" 5 Mindset 6 Miscellaneous notes Having a growth mindset is good Having a fixed mindset can result in many types of dysfunctional behaviour - The next section contains some examples 2.
+Dysfunctional behaviour arising from a fixed mind set Most people have a mixture of both mindsets: 501 Example: you might have a growth mindset for learning foreign languages and a fixed mindset for mathematics or relationships Your mindset can change: - Becoming aware of the concept of mindsets can help you change - People can be taught to have a particular mindset How you are treated by others can influence which mindset you hay (this has implications for parents, teachers, coaches and managers)